 My take on disability insurance has always been: get it.
 Why?
 The odds are greater than 1 in 5: adults between the ages of 25 and 65 will be disabled at one point during their working career.
 This “forgotten insurance” shouldn’t be missed.
 Disability insurance is for you and those that depend on you to earn a living.
 What’s your take?

 My bias is yes.
 For most people, owning disability insurance definitely makes sense.
-I recall in our interview Mark you had some disability insurance through your work – you are lucky.

 Protecting your income is crucial.
 Human capital is your most precious asset.